trannammai/Simulation-of-Indirect-Election-Game/README.md

 # Simulation of election game (programming in R)
-This project is within the context of my Master of Science in Statistics and Econometrics at Toulouse School of Economics, France
+This project is within the context of my Master of Science in Statistics and Econometrics

 ## Context